Updated February 28, 2023

 - Producers and consumers (also known as publishers and subscribers)

 - Different platforms and their programming language

 So far, we can conclude that we have learned are different tools for Kafka Monitoring.
 We have also discussed various tools of Kafka monitoring.
 We learned about a few important metrics to be considered while monitoring Kafka via the tool and how important it is to use such tools.

 This is a guide to Kafka Monitoring.
-Here we discuss an introduction to Kafka Monitoring along with top 5 Tools, how does it work and importance of using it.
+Here we discuss an introduction to Kafka Monitoring and the top 5 Tools, how it works, and the importance of using it.
 You can also go through our other related articles to learn more –